Sir Angus Ogilvy, husband of Princess Alexandra of Kent

 Angus attended the Heatherdown School near Ascot, and then Eton College.
 He was commissioned as an officer in the Scots Guards, and in 1950 and graduated from Trinity College, Oxford, with a BA in Philosophy, Politics, and Economics.
 Following his education, he began working with the Drayton Group, a large group of trusts headed by financier Harold Drayton.
 In 1956, he became a Director of the Drayton Group and served as director for over fifty other companies.
 One of the Drayton Group’s organizations was the London and Rhodesia Mining and Land Company (Lonrho).
 Ogilvy brought in RW “Tiny” Rowland to run Lonhro, and over the next few years, Rowland expanded the organization into a large conglomerate of businesses, including newspapers and hotels.

 In 1955, at a ball at Luton Hoo, Angus met Princess Alexandra of Kent and was instantly smitten.
-She was the daughter of the late Prince George, Duke of Kent, and Princess Marina of Greece and Denmark.
+She was the daughter of the late Prince George, Duke of Kent and Princess Marina of Greece and Denmark.
 Eight years later, on April 24, 1963, the couple married at Westminster Abbey in London, England.
-Angus was offered an Earldom by The Queen but graciously declined.
-He also refused a grace-and-favor residence, instead, taking the lease on Thatched House Lodge in Richmond Park, owned by the Crown Estate.
-After Sir Angus’ death, Princess Alexandra continued to live there today, as well as maintaining apartments at St. James’s Palace in London.
+Angus was offered an Earldom by The Queen but he graciously declined.
+He also refused a grace-and-favor residence, instead taking the lease on Thatched House Lodge in Richmond Park, owned by the Crown Estate.
+After Sir Angus’ death, Princess Alexandra continued to live there today and also had apartments at St. James’s Palace in London.

 Sir Angus and Princess Alexandra had two children: